 Product-related injuries may be catastrophic, long-term, or even permanent.
 Traumatic brain injuries and severe spinal cord injuries, over time, can emerge as serious or even disabling medical conditions.

-IF YOU’RE INJURED BY A DEFECTIVE ITEM, WHAT STEPS MUST YOU TAKE?
+IF YOU’RE INJURED BY A DEFECTIVE ITEM IN MASSACHUSETTS, WHAT STEPS MUST YOU TAKE?

 If you are injured while using any consumer product – as it was intended to be used – in the state of Massachusetts: